Trusted WordPress tutorials, when you need them most.

 You can also use Gravatar to display an anonymous profile picture next to your author bio under your blog posts.

-Tip: If you are not receiving WordPress emails, then see our guide on how to fix WordPress not sending emails issue.
+Tip: If you’re not receiving WordPress emails, check out our guide on how to fix WordPress not sending emails.

 Using a Pen Name for Anonymous Blogging

 You will need to choose and use a pen name, also known as a pseudonym, on your blog.
-For better WordPress security, you cannot just use admin as your username or author name.
+You cannot just use admin as your username or author name for better WordPress security.

 You will need to think of a different fake name that you can use to show your blog content.